mjf1406/reparper/README.md

 ### p0

--   UI: added Why You Should Use It section
 -   BE: files can now be uploaded on the client side
 -   BE: data is ingested into state
 -   BE: data is mapped to the correct fields
 -   UX: PDFs are generated and downloaded

 ## Change Log

+2025/01/21

+-   UX: file upload errors are now displayed on the page
+-   UI: added Why You Should Use It section

 2025/01/21